rutopio/Glyphs-Plugins-and-Scripts/Script-GlyphCompatibilityReporter/README.md

 1. Open *Window > Macro Panel*.
 2. Paste the code.
-3. Select the glyphs you want to check on glyphs panel. (cmd+A for all)
+3. Select the glyphs you want to check on the glyphs panel. (cmd+A for all)
 4. Click Run.

 ## Custom Setting

-In the code, there are some custom value.
+The code contains some custom values:

 - `POSITION_TOLERATE`
-  - To check the shape between two masters has similar position, you can set a tolerate value.
+  - You can set a tolerance value to check whether two masters have similar positions.
 Default value is `100`.
 Unit: em.
   - Avoid shapeshifters, e.g., `: (colon)`.
   - ![](colon.png)

 - `ANGLE_TOLERATE`:
-  - To check the initial point has correct direction and order.
+  - Check that the initial point has the correct direction and order.
 Default value is `45`.
 Unit: degree.
-  - It will check the vector angle between the last node (a.k.a. initial node) and the first node.
+  - It will check the vector angle between the last node (a.k.a. the initial node) and the first node.
   - Avoid shapeshifters, e.g., `| (bar)`.
   - ![](bar.png)

 - `open_flag`:
-  - If `1`, open the new tab in edit view with problem glyphs after the result.
+  - If `1`, open the new tab in edit view with the problem glyphs after the result.
-  - You can still read the report in Macro Panel console if you set it to `0`.
+  - You can still read the report in the Macro Panel console if you set it to `0`.

 - `former_master_name` and `latter_master_name`:
-  - String, the name of masters you want to compare.
+  - String, the name of the masters you want to compare.
   - Default value is the first master and the second master.
-If you have multiple master, you can set it as master's name.]
+If you have multiple masters, you can set it as the master's name.

 ## Environment

 The plugin works in Glyphs 3.1 (3133) in macOS Monterey (12.6) with Python 3.9.1.
-I've only tested it in current environment, and perhaps it works on earlier or later versions too.
+I've only tested it in the current environment, and perhaps it works on earlier or later versions too.

 ***